-- Exercise caution at all times.
-Be familiar with the distinctive odor of propane gas.
-If a leak is suspected, turn off the supply valve immediately.
-Have the propane gas system checked by your dealer or other qualified propane gas service center. - Do not tamper with the propane gas piping system, pressure regulator, or gas appliances.
-Service and maintenance of propane gas system components should be performed only by your dealer or a qualified propane gas service center. - Never attempt to connect natural gas to the propane gas system. - Have the entire propane gas system inspected for possible leaks and missing or damaged parts at each tank filling.
-Also inspect before and after each trip, and any time trouble is suspected. - Turn the propane supply valve off when not using the propane gas system. - Never use a wrench to tighten the tank supply valve.
+- Have the entire propane gas system inspected for possible leaks and missing or damaged parts at each filling.
+Also inspect before and after each trip, and any time trouble is suspected. - Turn the propane supply valve off when not using the propane gas system. - Never use a wrench to tighten the supply valve.
 It is designed to close leak-tight by hand.
-If a wrench is required to completely close the valve, it is defective and must be replaced. - Be sure appliance and outside vents are open and free from obstruction when using the propane gas system. - Never attach a lock or any device requiring a key to the propane tank compartment door.
+If a wrench is required to completely close the valve, it is defective and must be replaced. - Be sure appliance and outside vents are open and free from obstruction when using the propane gas system. - Never attach a lock or any device requiring a key to the propane compartment door.
 According to standards set for recreation vehicles, the propane supply valve must be readily accessible in an emergency. - Exercise caution when drilling holes or attaching objects to the walls.
 Gas lines and electrical wiring could be seriously damaged and present an extreme safety hazard.